outsinre/outsinre.github.com/_posts/2014-04-05-github-tips.md

     git clean -idx _post/

 `i` is used for interactive mode which ask you yes or not when cleaning files.
 To simplify things, replace `i` with `f` which will force removing without hints.
+Most of the time, `*~` files are ignored by git, so we need to include `x` option.

 #### Reference
 1. [cleaning up untracked files](http://gitready.com/beginner/2009/01/16/cleaning-up-untracked-files.html).